lemaiwo/ui5-middleware-route-proxy/readme.md

   used to match and forward requests to your server
   - target: `string`
     hostname of your backend server
-    replacePath: `string` optional.
+  - replacePath: `string` optional.
 If the request path needs to be modified by taking out the root directory uri
   - auth: `object`
     authorization object with username and password
     - fromEnv: `boolean` optional.
 If _true_ user and pass represents existing variables in _.env_ file for that specific target
     - user: `string`
     - pass: `string`
     - client: `string` optional.
 If the client is not the default client on the SAP system
+    - header: `string` optional.
+If given, the value is used as value for the `Authorization` header. `user` and `pass` values are not used in this case.
+  - changeOrigin: `boolean` optional.
+If provided, the value will be added to the [options of the http-proxy](https://www.npmjs.com/package/http-proxy#options).

 Example:
 ```yml